rez3vil/implot3d/README.md

 3. **Implement Features:**
    - Indicate your intent to work on a feature by commenting in the [feature discussion](https://github.com/brenocq/implot3d/discussions/categories/features-and-improvements) or starting a new one if it doesn't exist.
 This helps avoid duplicated efforts and allows maintainers to provide guidance.
-   - Fork the repository and branch off `dev`.
+   - Fork the repository and branch off `main`.
    - Implement your feature following the project’s coding standards.
-   - [Open a pull request](https://github.com/brenocq/implot3d/compare) targeting the `dev` branch.
+   - [Open a pull request](https://github.com/brenocq/implot3d/compare) targeting the `main` branch.

 ### Code Style and Commit Messages
 - **Code Formatting:** Use `clang-format` to ensure consistency.
 Many editors can apply `clang-format` automatically when saving.
 - **Commit Messages:** Follow the [Conventional Commits](https://www.conventionalcommits.org/) style to maintain a clear and informative history:
   - `feat`: New features.
   - `fix`: Bug fixes.
+  - `refactor`: Refactoring without changing functionality.
   - `docs`: Documentation updates.
   - `style`: Code style changes.
-  - `refactor`: Refactoring without changing functionality.
   - `test`: Adding or modifying tests.
   - `chore`: Maintenance tasks.
   - `merge`: Merging branches or pull requests.

-Examples:
+Here are some examples of commit messages:
+- `feat: add support for plotting 3D scatter plots`
+- `fix: correct rendering issue with large datasets`
+- `docs: update installation instructions`
+- `style: apply clang-format to codebase`
+- `refactor: restructure internal data handling for performance`
+- `test: add unit tests for plot data validation`
+- `chore: update ImGui dependency to latest version`
-    - `merge: feature-branch-xxx into feature-branch`
+- `merge: feature-scatter-plot into develop`
-    - `merge: remote feature-branch into local feature-branch`
+- `merge: remote origin/fix-rendering into local main`
-    - `merge: pull request #12 from feature-branch`
+- `merge: pull request #42 from feature-new-plot-type`

 ## 📄 License
 This project is licensed under the MIT License - check [LICENSE](LICENSE) for details.